shin10567/Morinus-Source-Codes/README.md

 #### 9.1.7
 - Added Solar & Lunar Eclipses: shows all solar and lunar eclipses within ±1 year of the chart date.
 - Speculum: adjusted display window size.
+#### 9.1.8
+- Swapped the positions of “Misc(Miscellaneous)” and “Eclipses” in the UI and exchanged their keyboard shortcuts; updated shortcut labels accordingly.